Come Kick it with SBS Kickball!

 Come kick it with us in one of Boston’s best kickball leagues!
 Social Boston Sports offers Boston kickball leagues throughout the week and weekends all over the city.
 Play in a league close to home or work – leagues available in Allston, Boston, Cambridge, South Boston, and more neighborhoods throughout Boston!
 Join us at any of our incredible venues for a fun and exciting game of kickball.

 Social is part of our name and we strive to make it a big part of our Social Boston Sports kickball leagues.
 We encourage you to come out to one of our various locations, play some kickball and meet new people.
-After your game, head over to our sponsor bar for some drinks and post-game celebrations.

 Upcoming Kickball Leagues in Boston